DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (g)

-with quality patient care as it relates to in each renewal period.
+with quality patient care as it relates to this activity in each renewal period.

 the practice of osteopathic medicine